kevintheriault/backendInternApp/README.md

 ## How to use?
 **Head over to: [My Heroku Deployment](https://theriake-shopify-backend-chall.herokuapp.com/)**
+--- On first load it may take awhile due to being served on Heroku and getting low traffic.
+Shouldn't take more than 20s if server was sleeping ---

 The application is fully functional there for all CRUD options.
 Handles deletion with comments and undeletion with comments.